Heart4sides/DigitalGarden/src/site/notes/CARDS/· Related Concepts & Theories ·/Intention.md

 ---
-{"dg-publish":true,"permalink":"/cards/related-concepts-and-theories/intention/","noteIcon":"1","created":"2023-01-02T00:15:28.243+01:00","updated":"2023-05-02T19:34:11.852+02:00"}
+{"dg-publish":true,"permalink":"/cards/related-concepts-and-theories/intention/","noteIcon":"1","created":"2023-01-02T00:15:28.243+01:00","updated":"2023-06-22T21:00:55.976+02:00"}
 ---

 ## Related Notes
 - [[CARDS/· Related Concepts & Theories ·/· Related Concepts & Theories ·\|· Related Concepts & Theories ·]]
 - [[CARDS/Depth Psychology Theory/Foundational/Ni\|Ni]] = intent
-- [[CARDS/· Related Concepts & Theories ·/Meaning\|Meaning]] : sth that is intended
+- [[Meaning\|Meaning]] : sth that is intended

 ### Type Grid
-- [[SOURCES/Type Theory by CSJ/Type Grid/Interaction Styles/Informative by CSJ\|Informative by CSJ]] : Informative leaves open the possibility for interpretation of meaning or intent
+- [[Informative by CSJ\|Informative by CSJ]] : Informative leaves open the possibility for interpretation of meaning or intent
-- [[SOURCES/Type Theory by CSJ/Type Grid/Interaction Styles/Direct by CSJ\|Direct by CSJ]] : leaves little doubt as to meaning or intent / exhibits intent
+- [[Direct by CSJ\|Direct by CSJ]] : leaves little doubt as to meaning or intent / exhibits intent

 ### Temples
 - [[CARDS/Depth Psychology Theory/Absolution\|Absolution]] : demonstrate why sb was justified in what they did or intended